sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ### TensorFlow Transform

 [TensorFlow Transform](https://www.tensorflow.org/tfx/transform/get_started) is the open source solution for data transform in [TensorFlow Extended](https://www.tensorflow.org/tfx/guide).
 Users need write a Python function `preprocess_fn` to define the preprocess logic.
-The preprocessing function contains two group of API calls: TensorFlow Transform Analyzers and TensorFlow Ops.
+The preprocessing function contains two groups of API calls: TensorFlow Transform Analyzers and TensorFlow Ops.
 Analyzer will do the statistical work on the training dataset once and convert to constant tensors.
-And then the statistical value and TensorFlow Ops will make the concrete transform logic as a TensorFlow graph to convert the record one by one.
+And then the statistical value and TensorFlow Ops will make the concrete transform logic as a TensorFlow graph and then convert the data record one by one.
 The graph will be used for both training and serving.
 Let's take [normalizing (min-max normalization)](https://en.wikipedia.org/wiki/Feature_scaling) the column value `capital_gain` in [census income dataset](https://archive.ics.uci.edu/ml/datasets/Census+Income) for example.
 The following is the `preprocess_fn` definition with TensorFlow Transform:

 ```python